OctopusDeploy/blog/blog/2022-q2/creating-aws-cf-octopus-worker-cloudformation/index.md

 description: Learn how to deploy an EC2 configured as an Octopus Worker via a CloudFormation template.
 author: matthew.casperson@octopus.com
 visibility: private
-published: 2999-01-01
+published: 2022-05-31-1400
 metaImage: blogimage-deployingec2workercloudformation-2022.png
 bannerImage: blogimage-deployingec2workercloudformation-2022.png
 bannerImageAlt: Picture of server in the clouds.
 isFeatured: false
 tags:
  - DevOps
+ - Runbooks Series
  - AWS
  - CloudFormation
 ---

-Workers provide the ability to delegate the execution of a deployment to a machine with privileged access to the resources being modified, with specialized tools installed, or just to remove the burden of executing a deployment from the Octopus Server.
+Workers let you delegate the execution of a deployment to a machine with privileged access to the resources being modified, with specialized tools installed, or just to remove the burden of executing a deployment from the Octopus Server.

 EC2 instances provide a logical solution to host Octopus Workers.

-In this post, you'll learn how to deploy an Octopus Worker onto a new EC2 instance with CloudFormation.
+In this post, you learn how to deploy an Octopus Worker onto a new EC2 instance with CloudFormation.

 ## The complete template